Finding the Slope of a Line Graphed in Aleks: A complete walkthrough

 Q1: What if I choose different points on the same line?
 Will I get a different slope?

 A1: No, the slope of a straight line is constant.
-Regardless of which two points you choose on the line, the calculated slope will always be the same.
+On top of that, regardless of which two points you choose on the line, the calculated slope will always be the same.
 This is a fundamental property of straight lines.

 Q2: How can I check my answer?

 A2: If possible, use a different pair of points on the line to recalculate the slope.
-If you obtain the same result, it significantly increases the confidence in your answer.
+Now, if you obtain the same result, it significantly increases the confidence in your answer.
 If you're using Aleks, the platform often provides feedback to indicate whether your answer is correct or incorrect.

 Q3: What if the line passes through the origin (0,0)?